 One of the most important aspects of a sabbatical is the financial one.
 A yearly break in an otherwise stable stream of income may seem frightening and discourage you from taking the leave.
-Start by using our sabbatical calculator to determine how much time can you devote - realistically - to your career break.
+Start by using our sabbatical calculator to determine how much time you can devote - realistically - to your career break.

-Notice, that our calculator determines the duration of a sabbatical spent with the same expenses as during working months.
+Notice that our calculator determines the duration of a sabbatical spent with the same expenses as during working months.
 For instance, if your monthly expenses are $1000, you will have a budget of $1000 per month of sabbatical in your savings.
 If you plan to be spending more or less during the leave, the duration of the break will change.

-Now that you know what is a sabbatical and how to calculate its duration, you have to take into account other factors.
+Now that you know what a sabbatical is and how to calculate its duration, you have to take into account other factors.
 These include: